Military parade: Czech Republic

 Large military parades in the Czech Republic are today held every 10 years in the capital of Prague, encompassing personnel from the Czech Army and the Police of the Czech Republic.
 The first of these parades occurred in 2008 in honor of the founding of Czechoslovakia on 28 October 1918.
 Another one took place in 2018 and included foreign troops.

 Prior to 1918, military parades followed the tradition of their larger sovereign entity, including the military tradition of Austria-Hungary.
 Regular military parades were held during the period of the Czechoslovak Socialist Republic, with the first parades being organized in the 1950s.
 The first parade of the Czechoslovak People's Army (ČSLA) took place in 1951 in Letná.
 Since then, parades were held every five years on 9 May to mark the end of World War II and the liberation of Czechoslovakia.
-To honor the latter's celebrations, the State Anthem of the Soviet Union would be performed by the massed bands on parade preceded by the Czechoslovakian national anthem.
+To honor the latter's celebrations, the State Anthem of the Soviet Union would be performed by the massed bands on parade preceded by the Czechoslovak national anthem.
 The last of these parades took place in 1985.